ncfcj/Pokedle/README.md

 # Pokedle
-A Pokemon wordle made in React using Typescript and Vite !
+A Pokemon wordle made in React TS, inspired by Loldle and obviously Wordle.
+All pokemon data used was from pokeapi.co!